huggingface/blog/lora-adapters-dynamic-loading.md

 <div class="alert">
 <p>
-Note that there is a more seemless way to perform the same as what is presented in this section using the <a href="https://github.com/huggingface/peft" style="color:#2986cc">peft</a> library.
-Please refer to <a href="]https://huggingface.co/docs/diffusers/main/en/tutorials/using_peft_for_inference" style="color:#2986cc">the documentation</a> for more details.
-The principle remains the same as below (going from/to the blue box to/from the yellow one in the <a href="#diagram" style="color:#2986cc">diagram</a> above)
+Note that there is a more seemless way to perform the same as what is presented in this section using the <a href="https://github.com/huggingface/peft">peft</a> library.
+Please refer to <a href="https://huggingface.co/docs/diffusers/main/en/tutorials/using_peft_for_inference">the documentation</a> for more details.
+The principle remains the same as below (going from/to the blue box to/from the yellow one in the <a href="#diagram">diagram</a> above)
 </p>
 </div>
 </br>